opencomputeproject/Time-Appliance-Project/Time-Card/SOM/FPGA/README.md

 Check the [Readme.pdf](https://github.com/opencomputeproject/Time-Appliance-Project/blob/master/Time-Card/SOM/FPGA/Readme.pdf) for more details about the implementation.  <br />

-In the [Doc folder](https://github.com/opencomputeproject/Time-Appliance-Project/tree/master/Time-Card/SOM/FPGA/Doc) are all relevant documents about the integrated IP Core (e.g. register description). <br />
+In the [Doc folder](https://github.com/opencomputeproject/Time-Appliance-Project/tree/master/Time-Card/SOM/FPGA/Doc) are all relevant documents about the integrated IP Cores (e.g. register description). <br />

 ## The FPGA starts with a static configuration with following settings: ##
 * PPS (including TOD) is used as correction input for the clock